Jaezmien/FiMSharp/README.md

 if( report.MainParagraph != null ) report.MainParagraph.Execute();
 ```

-You can also build and use project `FiMSharp.Test`, you'll need a `Report` directory on its executable file.
+You can also build and use `FiMSharp.Test`.

 # 🔃 Compiling

 You'll need [.NET SDK](https://dotnet.microsoft.com/download) to compile the solution from source.

 Most of the work can be done by the included makefile.
-You can look inside the file if you want to find the arguments needed to build the optional `FiMSharp.Test` project.

 Included runtimes are: